Table of Contents

 Step-by-Step: How to Cancel Your PMI

-Step 1: Identify your lender type Look for "N.A." or "Federal" in your lender's name, or call them directly to ask.
+1. Identify your lender type.
+Look for "N.A." or "Federal" in your lender's name, or call them directly to ask.

-Federally-chartered โ Check if Fannie/Freddie owns your loan for potentially better terms
+2. Determine which rules apply.
+Minnesota-chartered = current value.
+Federally-chartered = check if Fannie/Freddie owns your loan for potentially better terms.

-Step 3: Verify your loan lookup (if applicable) Use the Fannie Mae and Freddie Mac lookup tools to see if they own your mortgage.
+3. Verify your loan lookup.
+Use the Fannie Mae and Freddie Mac lookup tools to see if they own your mortgage.

-Step 4: Estimate your equity Look at recent sales in your neighborhood.
+4. Estimate your equity.
+Look at recent sales in your neighborhood.
 Has your property appreciated?
 Consider improvements you've made.

-Step 5: Check your eligibility Review your payment history and loan age.
+5. Check your eligibility.
+Review your payment history and loan age.
 Ensure you meet the basic requirements.

-Step 6: Contact your lender in writing Send a formal written request for PMI cancellation.
-Ask about:
+6. Contact your lender in writing.
+Send a formal written request for PMI cancellation.
+Ask about their specific appraisal requirements, whether you can choose your own appraiser, and their processing timeline.

-Step 8: Submit and follow up Once the appraisal confirms sufficient equity, your lender typically has 30 days to process the cancellation.
+8. Submit and follow up.
+Once the appraisal confirms sufficient equity, your lender typically has 30 days to process the cancellation.

 Real Minnesota Example